Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 Not all providers are partners.

-I’ve pretty much tried every plugin and service out there.
+I’ve tried pretty much every plugin and service out there.
 I go for it when I get an idea for adding something to one of my sites.
-I pay for the premium version as I want timely updates and support if needed.
+I also will pay for the premium version because I want timely updates and support if needed.

-As always, some are better than others.
-In this process, I discover the products, services, and companies that have value propositions as I do.
-However, I also have the opportunity to discover that a product may not be the best fit for me or my client’s websites.
+As always, some products are better than others.
+During this process, I can also discover companies with similar value propositions.
+However, I have also found that a product may not be the best fit for me or my clients’ websites.

-If you don’t impress me with a user-friendly product and your above-and-beyond service levels, my clients won’t get my recommendation to use your product.
+If you don’t impress me with a user-friendly product and your above-and-beyond service levels, I won’t recommend your product to my clients.
+And I can’t be bought by freebies or payments to do so.

-Not that I’m such a big deal — I’m not.
-But I won’t recommend anything unless I have complete confidence and use it on my sites.
+It’s not that I’m such a big deal—I’m not.
+But I won’t recommend anything unless I have complete confidence in a product or service.
 Period.

 Words of Wisdom: